aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 * technical implementation
 * active repository maintenance

-The addition of new Apache Kafka connectors is done at the sole discretion of Aiven.

 ..
 Tip::

     When requesting connectors that are not on the pre-approved list through a support ticket, specify the target Aiven for Apache Kafka service you'd like to have it installed to.